jphaas/requiremock/readme.md

 console.log(__filename, __dirname);
 ```

-NOTE: This can be combined with also mocking things.
+NOTE: This can be combined with mocking.

 Instead of passing a mock object, you can pass a path to a module to be used as a mock